MelvinHolt/DeepLearning2/README.md

 * multi_class_classifier.ipynb: multi class classifier to predict vegetarianism based on category in the Food101 dataset
 * multilabel_classifier.ipynb: multi-label classifier to predict vegetarianism based on

-This repository contains the code for applying image-based ingredients recognition through multi-label learning.

 ## Usage

 * Download and unpack the two datasets under the datasets section